imaculate/VesselsWebsite/README.md

 How it works:
 It uses jsp technology instead of servlets to retrieve data from the csv file.
 You can sort the table as per individual columns eg sort next to vessel name header sorts in ascending order of Vessel Names.
 You can search for a ship using any field using the search box on the top right corner.
+You have to click the search button , simply pressing Enter/Cmd wont work.
 You can also view the ships on the google map.